Frequently Asked Questions

 Tip number 2, we encourage our hosts to have unique menu which are not commonly found in hawker centres / food court, or to list simple but healthy food.
 This will increase your chance of getting customers.

-Last tip, be friendly to your customers, especially if they opt to 'dine-in'.
+Last tip, be friendly to your customers.
 Who knows they will become your next regular customers!

 Do I need to take any certification to open a home-based business?